snel-repo/EMUsort/README.md

 - Use a central config file to control all parameters
 - Capable of automatically handling Intan, OpenEphys, NWB, and Binary datasets
   - Combine recordings into single object for unified processing
-  - Remove broken or noisy channels
+  - Remove broken or noisy channels automatically
   - Perform spike sorting with a modified version of Kilosort4 for 5-10% accuracy boost (see paper)
-  - Export results to Phy by default
+  - Export results and easily view in Phy

 ## Installation